-The first appointment with a fertility clinic may take a longer time up to 60 – 90 minutes.
+The first appointment with a fertility clinic may take a longer time of up 60 – 90 minutes.
 This includes history taking, clinical examinations and the necessary tests.
-Medical reports may take some time to review.
+Medical reports may take some time to be reviewed.
 For some tests you may have to come back at a specific time and the doctor will advise you on that.

 Here are some important questions to ask the fertility specialist during the first visit:

 - What are the specific tests that will be done to determine the cause of infertility?